speakez-llc/Alloy/README.md

 ### Performance Considerations

-StaticOption provides significant performance benefits in these scenarios:
+ValueOption provides significant performance benefits in these scenarios:

 - **High-frequency option creation**: In tight loops creating many options
 - **Computation-heavy algorithms**: When processing large datasets with optional values
 - **Memory-constrained environments**: In systems with limited memory or strict GC requirements
 - **Real-time applications**: Where predictable, low-latency execution is critical

-As a rule of thumb, prefer StaticOption when you have:
+As a rule of thumb, prefer ValueOption when you have:
 - Options in performance-critical code paths
 - Collection processing with many optional values
 - High-frequency option creation/manipulation